huanranchen/huanranchen.github.io/_pages/about.md

 P.S.
 Just some volunteering to show that I am happy to contribute to society (QwQ).
 Proof of my participation in these volunteer services can be verified on the respective conference websites.

-- Journal Reviewer: TMLR, Frontier of CS
+- Journal Reviewer: TPAMI, TMLR, Frontier of CS
 - Conference Reviewer: ICLR 2024/2025, NeurIPS 2024, ECCV 2024, ACMMM 2024, ICPR 2024, ICME 2024
 - Workshop Reviewer: NeurIPS2023-R0-FoMo, ICLR2024-BGPT, ICLR2024-SeT